Research Process Assignment

 In a legible narrative paper (I don’t know how long it will be), you should describe how your topic meets a few information literacy standards: the subject is current (topical), substantive, and debatable.
 You’ll turn the narrative in on the due date on the Course Calendar at the beginning of class.

-Once you’ve decided on a topic, you’ll examine the information literacy landscape for the topic by using the Tunxis Library Database and some basic web searching.
+Once you’ve decided on a topic, you’ll examine the information literacy landscape for the topic by using the Tunxis Library Database and by doing some basic web searching.
 You’ll want to determine whether your topic is Debatable, Substantive, and Topical.
 You’ll organize your search narrative around these three standards.

 Part 1: Is the Topic Current?